 AdRoll is a connected advertising platform built for marketers who want to run multi-channel campaigns and prove ROI across the buyer journey.

+Founded in 2006 in San Francisco (originally as Semantic Sugar, Inc.), the company built its reputation on a clear idea: re-engaging website visitors with targeted display ads.
 Today, AdRoll is a brand of NextRoll, Inc. and operates two products.
 The core AdRoll product handles multi-channel advertising across display, social, Connected TV, video, mobile, native, and digital out-of-home.
-AdRoll ABM (formerly RollWorks) is a B2B account-based marketing product that combines buyer intent data, audience building, and multi-channel advertising to drive pipeline.
+AdRoll ABM (formerly RollWorks, unified under the AdRoll brand in August 2025) is a B2B account-based marketing product that combines buyer intent data, audience building, and multi-channel advertising to drive pipeline.

 The platform serves 110,000+ brands globally and runs on 16+ years of machine learning, with three AI engines: BidIQ (bid optimization making over 2.5 trillion predictions per day), InIQ (B2B intent data), and HeroIQ (an AI assistant for campaign management).
 AdRoll integrates with over 70 platforms including Shopify, HubSpot, Klaviyo, and Google Analytics.

-AdRoll Pros & Cons
+AdRoll Pros and Cons

 Pros | Cons |